What is Hyperpigmentation Hyperpigmentation is the name of the patches of skin on your body that are darker than your…

 When to See a Doctor About Eczema

-When your symptoms become too uncomfortable and you find that home remedies are not doing the trick to ease your symptoms, you should contact your dermatologist.
+When your symptoms become too uncomfortable and you find that home remedies are not doing the trick to ease your symptoms, you should contact your dermatologist or go to your nearest eczema pharmacy.
 Once they view the symptoms, your doctor will develop a treatment plan to get rid of the eczema symptoms.
 If your child is suffering from eczema, we discuss eczema treatment for kids in our helpful guide for parents.

 Treatment for Eczema